-A reviewed indigent policy was approved by council with an intention to provide subsidy to households with an income of up to R3 500.00 per month to access basic services.
+A reviewed indigent policy was approved by council in June 2020 with an intention to provide subsidy to households with an income of up to R3 500.00 per month to access basic services.
 This guided the review of the indigent register by council in 2018/19 financial year to subsidize those who qualify.